Exomoons of Circumbinary Planets: POPULATION SYNTHESIS

-Since we would be more likely to observe a large exomoon, we use the mass and radius of Ganymede as a constant for all calculations.
-The lunar semi-major axis is sampled uniformly from the Roche limit to 0.48 of the planet's initial Hill radius.
+The moon's semi-major axis is sampled uniformly between the two boundaries described in Sect~\ref{sec:Hillsphere}: the Roche limit and 0.48 of the initial Hill radius.
+The values for the Roche limit varied in our sample between 0.0002 and 0.004 of the initial Hill radius.
 True anomaly and argument of periapsis were sampled uniformly from 0 to 360 degrees for both the planet and the moon.
-Since a typical moon's mass is 2-3 orders of magnitude smaller than a planet, we set it as a test particle (massless particle) in the N-body simulations to save computational time.
-The only effect of the moon's mass is to dictate its Type 1 migration speed if it turns into a planet.
+In the case that a moon escapes the planet's Hill radius and migrates on its own following Type-I migration, its migration timescale is calculated assuming that the moon's mass is similar to Ganymede's.
+Given that ice giants are thought to be the most prominent planet type beyond the snow line \citep{Suzuki_2016}, it is not unreasonable to assume that these giants can host Ganymede-sized moons.
+Since a typical moon's mass is at least 2-3 orders of magnitude smaller than a planet's, we set it as a massless particle in the $N$-body simulations to reduce the computational time.

 The stability limit of the binary is calculated from Eq.~\ref{eqn:stabLimitCalc}.
-We multiply this by 1.5 to calculate the disc truncation radius.
-The migration rate of the planet is using Eq.~\ref{eqn:tau}, and the damping of eccentricity is found via
+We multiply this by 1.5 to calculate the disc truncation radius (see Sect.~\ref{sec:migration}).
+The migration rate of the planet is using Eq.~\ref{eqn:tau} for planets with $M_{\rm p}<95M_{\oplus}$ and Eq.~\ref{eqn:type2migration} for more massive planets.
+Given a migration rate, the damping of eccentricity is found via Eq.~\ref{eqn:tau_e}.